Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 **Shaping:** Your _shaping_ manifestation creates the _ethereal swamp_ ground effect.
 These tiles are difficult terrain.

 When you activate your _shaping_ manifestation, create a glowing will o' wisp that lures creatures towards it.
 Choose an _ethereal swamp_ tile within a 6 tile range.
-Then, make a Presence attack against a creature of your choice within 6 tiles of the selected tile.
+Then, make a special attack against Presence against a creature of your choice within 6 tiles of the selected tile.
 If you hit, at the start of their next turn, they must spend all of their movement to travel directly towards the selected tile before they take any other actions.
 If they are prone, they stand up before spending this movement; if they can fly and are not flying, they first take flight.

 Unlike standard effects which apply forced movement, this movement provokes attacks of opportunity.